thedoggybrad/urlshortener/README.md

 ✓Fast Link Generation<br>
 ✓Easy to use<br>
 ✓No need for an account<br>
-✓Almost all functions are performed on the server side
+✓Almost all functions are performed on the server side<br>
+✓Copy button for generated shortened URLs

 ## Credits
 OpenAI's ChatGPT for making the majority of this project's code.